felangel/bloc/docs/flutterweathertutorial.md

 ## Business Logic Layer: Weather Model

 In this section, we're going to implement our third weather model - this time for the weather feature of our main app.
 Note that we haven't been implementing the exact same model each time.
-In the API client plugin, our weather model contained all the info returned by the API.
-In the repository client plugin, our weather model contained only the data we wish to display in our app, and in this weather model, we will bake temperature settings into the weather model.
+In the API client package, our weather model contained all the info returned by the API.
+In the repository client package, our weather model contained only the data we wish to display in our app, and in this weather model, we will bake temperature settings into the weather model.

-Before we get started, lets update our project level dependencies to import the plugins we've created and also the serialization/deserialization dependencies.
+Before we get started, lets update our project level dependencies to import the packages we've created and also the serialization/deserialization dependencies.

 ```yaml
 # pubspec.yaml (in progress)